iPzard/multi-app-express-server/README.md

 # Multi-app Express server
-Multi-app and multi-domain Express server to host multiple apps, and/or sites, while supporting a variety of combined technologies, under a single server.
-This means you can have a React app, Angular app, and Python/Flask app all operating at the same time, using only one port.
+Host multiple apps, and/or sites, while supporting a variety of combined technologies, under a single server and port.
+For example, you can have a React app, Angular app, and Python/Flask app all operating at the same time, using only one port.

 ## ⚙️ Config
 1. Cloning the repository and add your site and/or app folders into the `domain` folder.